josephclaytonhansen/turnroot/docs/editor/unit_class_editor_p2.rst

 * **Criteria-based** means the unit must meet requirements in weapon experience and/or stats.
 Rather than "the unit can get it or not", the unit has a % chance of getting the class based on how many of the requirements they meet.

-  Here's an example: Let's say you have a class that required a C+ in flying, a B in lance, and a C in sword.
-If your unit had a C in flying, a B in lance, and a D+ in sword, they would have a 88% chance of being to gain this class, regardless of level.
+  Here's an example: Let's say you have a class that required an A in lance, a B in dark magic, and a B in riding.
+If your unit had a B+ in lance, a B in dark magic, and a B in riding, they would have a 89% chance of being to gain this class, regardless of level.
 To learn more about how this works, see :doc:`class_qualifications`.